 You can choose to plant your herbs in individual pots or create a container garden of delicious plants.
 Look at their watering needs and plant similar plants together.
 For example, Mediterranean herbs like rosemary and thyme have similar watering needs and grow well together.
 Mint, on the other hand, not only needs a lot of water but also will take over your herb garden if you aren't careful!
 Mint plants grow fast and can be invasive.

 Whatever your choice in pots, make sure to use planters that have drainage (or keep track of your watering schedule) because no herb plant likes to sit in water or have soggy roots.

 One final tip?
 Use plant tags or markers to keep track of which herb is which!
 This will make things easy when your recipe calls for rosemary and you can't quite remember what that looks like!
 Also, it can add a decorating flourish to your indoor herb garden!

 If you aren't sure which herb plants to start with, take a look at our top list of herbs to grow indoors.

-Take a look at our easy DIY video below on how to make a herb planter with all your favourites!
-Keep it indoors in the kitchen or outdoors on the patio during the summer (close to the barbeque!)
+Watch our easy DIY video below on how to make a herb planter with all your favourites!
+Keep it indoors in the kitchen or outdoors on the patio during the summer (close to the barbecue!)